 When considering a new toilet for your home, be sure to consider both the size and shape of a bowl.
 A round or square-shaped model will typically use less floor space than an elongated design (often 2″ less).
 In smaller bathrooms, every inch counts.

 When selecting a toilet, many people immediately think “the higher the seat height”.
 This is not always true!
 The taller toilets can be uncomfortably high for shorter adults and children and some wheelchair users who need lower seats; ideally choose one with an adjustable bottom so you’re able to raise or lower your feet depending on how much room there is in between flooring surfaces when sitting down (elevated seating).

 The Water Sense-labelled toilets are a great way to help you save on monthly water bills, while the dual flush type of toilet allows for more versatility in how much waste needs disposal.

-Average Cost to Install a toilet
+Average Cost to Install a Disabled Toilet

 If you’re thinking about installing a new toilet, you’re probably wondering how much it will cost.
 The answer depends on a few factors, including the type of toilet you choose and whether you hire a professional to install it.

 Toilet prices can range from around $100 for a basic model to $1,000 or more for a high-end model.
 Installation costs will depend on the type of toilet you choose and whether you hire a professional.
 If you’re handy, you might install the toilet yourself, which could save you some money.